Google engineering manager interview: the only post you'll need to read

 If you know any engineers who work at Google (or used to), then it's a good idea to talk to them to understand what the culture is like.
 In addition, we would recommend reading the following resources:

-3.2 Practice by yourself and with peers
+5.2 Practice by yourself and with peers

 As discussed above, you'll have to answer three types of questions at Google: leadership (behavioral), system design, and coding.
 The first step of your preparation should be to brush up on these different types of questions and to practice answering them by yourself.

 For leadership or people management questions, we recommend learning our step-by-step method for answering behavioral questions.
 In addition, you'll want to write down your answers to the common leadership questions we have listed in the previous section.
-Consult our program/project management primer as well for insight on project management skills.

 For system design questions, we recommend studying our system design interview prep guide and learning how to answer system design questionsThese guides cover a step-by-step method for answering system design questions, and they provide example questions with solutions.